UPDATE MEMORIAL DAY, MONDAY, MAY 25:

 UPDATE MONDAY MARCH 23: The Talking Leaves storefront is now officially closed to the public.
-We will continue to accept, process and ship orders from our website, and by email (firstname.lastname@example.org) or telephone (716.884.9524).
+We will continue to accept, process and ship orders from our website, and by email (email@example.com) or telephone (716.884.9524).
 We will respond to all orders and inquiries as quickly as possible given the new circumstances, so please be patient.
 Our staff is greatly reduced until we are allowed to open again.
-We worked very hard over the weekend to process all your orders and get your books out to you.
+We are working very hard to process all your orders and get your books out to you.
 We’ll keep doing that, but now with reduced staff.

 Your support and encouraging words over the past couple of weeks have been overwhelming, and only increase our resolve to fight through this and emerge stronger when we all return to whatever the new normal is.
 Being in a quiet, empty, partially darkened store is eerie, unsettling, and unnatural.
 When this is over, we’ll be the same lively place we were before this unexpected closure, filled with animated conversations in which we share our passions about books and the ideas we find there.
 Where you will be able to reconnect with some of your familiar interests and stumble across books that will open new worlds for you.
 Where you can come in for a paper, card or magazine, or spend a lunch break or an afternoon browsing for that special inspiration.
 There will be many stories to tell, and lessons to share, some light-hearted, some somber, more than a few tinged with the laughter of the retrospective look.
 We look forward to that day.